Earthquakes on May 15, 2026

 6.1 km---✓ ReviewedUSGS →

-On May 15, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 40 km W of Mentone, Texas at 21:42 UTC.
-At a depth of 6.1 km, the event was shallow crustal.
+This magnitude 2.1 event was detected 40 km W of Mentone, Texas on May 15, 2026, with origin time 21:42 UTC.
+The event originated approximately 6.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.653°, -104.023°.
+The epicenter is at 31.653°, -104.023°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-15 21:41:21 UTC